-More and more Americans are finding that nursing home facilities can exploit residents and their families through forced arbitration clauses, which essentially sign away families’ rights to sue the facility for negligent caregiving.
+An increasing number of Americans are discovering that nursing home facilities can exploit residents and their families through forced arbitration clauses, which essentially sign away their right to sue the facility for abuse or negligent care.

 Stories like this are all too common.
 Abusive and neglectful long-term care facilities are increasingly avoiding accountability for their actions – and becoming more brazen in their use of forced arbitration.
-In one of the most egregious cases, an assisted-living center tried to force an elderly Alzheimer’s patient into arbitration after she was found covered in fire ants.
+In one of the most egregious cases, an assisted living center tried to force an elderly patient with Alzheimer’s into arbitration after she was found covered in fire ants.

 In 2008, Richard Embry was involved in a serious automobile accident where he suffered a cervical spine injury that went undetected by emergency room physicians.
 As a result of the undiagnosed spinal injury, Richard’s physicians ordered the removal of his cervical collar which caused him to become paralyzed.
 Richard was transferred to a nursing home facility where, despite being awake and competent, nursing home staff asked his daughter, Kristen Blincoe, to sign her father’s admission documents which included a forced arbitration clause.